What are my rights?

 Think about where you’d like to spend the last days, weeks, or months of your life.
 For some people, a hospital is a reassuring place to be.
 Others choose to be cared for at home or in a nursing home.

 If you’re nearing the end of your life, you may choose to receive hospice palliative care.
 This approach focuses on the quality of your life rather than treatment to prolong it.
 Apart from medical care, you (and your family) receive emotional and spiritual support.
 Caregivers may also provide practical help, like running errands or fixing meals.
 You can receive hospice palliative care in your home or in a hospital, care home, or hospice centre.

-The cost may be covered by your health or insurance plan
+The cost may be covered

 Check if the costs of hospice palliative care will be covered by your provincial health plan or private insurance plan.

 You can choose to die at home